 Tell your doctor, nurse or pharmacist if you are taking, have recently taken or might take any other medicines.

-Some medicines affect the way blood sugar works in your body and this may influence your insulin dose.
+Some medicines affect your blood sugar level and this may mean that your insulin dose has to change.

 Listed below are the most common medicines which may affect your insulin treatment.